-Rothman and MNF director Chip Dean have worked together on football for 25 years.
+Rothman and MNF director Chip Dean have worked together on football for more than 25 years.
 Their work resulted in ESPN’s Sunday Night Football being recognized in 2004 with sports television’s highest honor, the Emmy in the Live Series category.
-Today, they continue to be one of the most innovative and talented production duos in the industry.
+Today, they continue to be one of the most talented and respected production duos in the industry.

-Beyond MNF, Rothman is the driving force behind the groundbreaking Gruden’s QB Camp prime time shows which have been a popular element of ESPN’s annual pre-draft coverage since 2009.
-The in-depth, one-on-one interviews and film sessions feature MNF analyst Jon Gruden mentoring top quarterback prospects such as Andy Dalton, Nick Foles, Robert Griffin III, Andrew Luck, Cam Newton and Russell Wilson.
-The success of the shows has led to similar specials, including a Gruden’s Champ Camp special with New Orleans Saints Super Bowl winners Drew Brees and Sean Payton in 2010.
+Beyond MNF, Rothman is the driving force behind the groundbreaking Gruden’s QB Camp prime time shows which have been part of ESPN’s pre-draft coverage since 2009.
+The in-depth, one-on-one interviews and film sessions feature MNF analyst Jon Gruden mentoring top quarterback prospects such as Andy Dalton, Andrew Luck, Cam Newton and Russell Wilson.
+The success of the shows has led to similar specials, including a Gruden’s Champ Camp special with New Orleans Saints Super Bowl winners Drew Brees and Sean Payton in 2010 and a SportsCenter Special with 2016 Pro Football Hall of Famer Brett Favre.

-Prior to joining ESPN, Rothman was a producer for ABC Sports’ college football broadcasts (1997-2000), where he was involved in regular-season coverage, in addition to the Rose, Fiesta and Orange Bowls.
+Prior to ESPN, Rothman was a producer for ABC Sports’ college football broadcasts (1997-2000) where he was involved in regular-season coverage, in addition to the Rose, Fiesta and Orange Bowls.
 In all, he produced three National Championship games for ABC.

 Rothman, who continued to produce ESPN events while at ABC Sports, has produced a variety of top sporting events: NFL Draft (1995-2011), X Games (1995-99) and the 1994 FIFA World Cup, plus numerous college basketball and football telecasts.
 He oversaw production of ESPN’s Arena Football League game telecasts in 2007 and 2008 and also produced ESPN’s coverage of the MLB Expansion Draft (1992), the ACC Basketball Tournament (1992-93), NCAA College World Series (1989-91) and more.